Level 1 Background Checks: Meaning, Use, Limitations, Disqualifying Offenses

 Level 1 Disqualifying Offenses in Florida

 Florida outlines the specific disqualifying offenses in its employment screening statute.
-Level 1 background checks in Florida looks for those disqualifying offenses that would prevent someone from being hired.
+Level 1 background screenings in Florida aim to identify offenses that could disqualify individuals from employment.

 An employment background check in Florida can be a level 1 or 2 screening.